SachinPendse/bds_starter_project/README.md

 ### The Goal

 Classify the cuisine of a recipe based on its ingredient list.
+This is from the [What's Cooking?
+Kaggle Competition](https://www.kaggle.com/c/whats-cooking).

 ### Language